Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 Preventing acne is not only about the razor—it’s also about your overall shaving routine.
 If your skin never seems to fully recover, your shaving schedule may need adjustment.

-Learn how to build a healthier routine in this guide to an irritation-free shaving routine.
+Learn how to build a healthier routine in this guide on whether you're shaving too often.

 Timing can also make a difference.
 If you want to reduce stress on your skin, you may want to read whether it’s better to shave in the morning or at night.